 - (i) Fair value for publicly-traded equities is based on quoted market prices.
 Where the market price is not available or reliable, such as those for securities that are not sufficiently liquid to be used as a basis for fair value, fair value is determined using accepted industry valuation methods. - (ii) Fair value for fund investments is generally based on the net asset value as reported by the external managers of the funds or other accepted industry valuation methods. - (iii) Private equity and infrastructure investments are either held directly or through ownership in limited partnership arrangements.
 The fair value for investments held directly is determined using accepted industry valuation methods.
 These methods include considerations such as earnings multiples of comparable publicly-traded companies, discounted cash flows using current market yields of instruments with similar characteristics and third party transactions, or other events which would suggest a change in the value of the investment.
 In the case of investments held through a limited partnership, fair value is generally determined based on relevant information reported by the General Partner using similar accepted industry valuation methods. - (iv) Fair value for marketable bonds is based on quoted market prices.
-Where the market price is not available, fair value is calculated using discounted cash flows based on current market yields of instruments with similar characteristics. - (v) Fair value for non-marketable Canadian government bonds is calculated using discounted cash flows based on current market yields of instruments with similar characteristics, adjusted for the non-marketability and rollover provisions of the bonds. - (vi) Money market securities are recorded at cost, which, together with accrued interest income, approximates fair value due to the short-term nature of these securities. - (vii) Fair value for public real estate investments is based on quoted market prices. - (viii) Fair value for private real estate investments is determined using accepted industry valuation methods, such as discounted cash flows and comparable purchase and sales transactions.
-Debt on private real estate investments is valued using discounted cash flows based on current market yields for instruments with similar characteristics. - (ix) Fair value for inflation-linked bonds is based on quoted market prices. - (x) Fair value for exchange-traded derivatives, which includes futures, is based on quoted market prices.
-Fair value for over-the-counter derivatives, which include swaps, options, forward contracts and warrants, is determined based on the quoted market prices of the underlying instruments where available.
-Otherwise, fair value is based on other accepted industry valuation methods using inputs such as equity prices and indices, broker quotations, market volatilities, currency exchange rates, current market interest rate yields, credit spreads and other market-based pricing factors.
-In determining fair value, consideration is also given to liquidity risk and the credit risk of the counterparty.
+Where the market price is not available, fair value is calculated using discounted cash flows based on current market yields of instruments with similar characteristics. - (v) Fair value for non-marketable Canadian government bonds is calculated using discounted cash flows based on current market yields of instruments with similar characteristics, adjusted for the non-marketability and rollover provisions of the bonds. - (vi) Fair value for direct investments in private debt is calculated using quoted market prices or accepted industry valuation methods such as discounted cash flows based on current market yields of instruments with similar characteristics. - (vii) Money market securities are recorded at cost, which, together with accrued interest income, approximates fair value due to the short-term nature of these securities. - (viii) Fair value for public real estate investments is based on quoted market prices. - (ix) Fair value for private real estate investments is determined using accepted industry valuation methods, such as discounted cash flows and comparable purchase and sales transactions.
+Debt on private real estate investments is valued using discounted cash flows based on current market yields for instruments with similar characteristics. - (x) Fair value for inflation-linked bonds is based on quoted market prices.